 - It confirms the claim of priority of your patent application.
 The claim of priority lists other applications filed earlier that the instant application might claim as being related to each other.
 If so, you can get the earlier priority date.

 - It establishes whether you can file your patent application in foreign countries.
 All inventors must get permission from the USPTO to file a patent in foreign countries.
 If you don’t get permission first, it may jeopardize the validity of the patent.

-These are just a few of the most important things you need to check after receiving your filing receipt.
+These are just a few important pieces of information you need to check after receiving the filing receipt.

 If nothing is wrong with the patent application, the patent application will go into the examination queue and on an examiner’s docket.

 How Do I Respond to the Filing Receipt?

 You don’t need to respond to the filing receipt at all.
 However, the Patent Office may send you a Notice to File Missing Parts along with the filing receipt.
 In this case, you have to respond to the Notice to File Missing Parts—more about that next.

 The OPAP will check your patent application to see if it is ready for examination.
 If they find something was not completed or is improper, they will send you a Notice to File Missing Parts.
 The Notice to File Missing Parts allows you to fix certain deficiencies in your patent application.

 - If you did not pay the correct governmental fee with the patent application, you could pay the correct fee later.

 - If you did not file an Application Data Sheet (ADS), you could submit an ADS.